SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ## Exercise 2.7 Remove access for S/4 system

-The steps until now have shown how to integrate an S/4 service into your application, how to run it locally with sample data and what you have to do to get the application including its access to the S/4 system deployed.
-However, for these exercises we don't have a real S/4 system at hand as mentioned in the [overview](../../../..#overview) for this tutorial!
+The previous steps have shown how to integrate a S/4 service into your application, how to run it locally with sample data and what you have to do to get the application including its access to the S/4 system deployed.
+However, for these exercises we don't have a real S/4 system at hand as mentioned in the [overview](../../../..#overview) of this tutorial!
 If you want to carry out the steps of this tutorial in your own SAP Cloud Platform account and connect it to your own S/4 HANA Cloud system, you can skip the changes of this chapater and instead follow an additional tutorial that shows how to set up the connection between your Cloud Platform account and your S/4 HANA Cloud system using the Cloud Extension Factory.
 It will eventually create a so-called destination on you Cloud Platform account which you need to add to the `API_BUSINESS_PARTNER` section of the `package.json` file.
 We will not cover this in this tutorial though, you might want to watch this [series of videos](https://www.youtube.com/watch?v=YI4IZbzoXO8&list=PLkzo92owKnVxiagp35AcwoxOlX0J4hLyY&index=1) to learn about the set up.

-If we deployed the application like it is up to now, the code would of course try to access a systen which does not exist.
+If we deployed the application like it is up to now, the code would of course try to access a system which does not exist.
 Therefore, we remove the code that is necessary in a real scenario and we hope it helps you there, but for this tutorial we remove / change some parts to prevent the S/4 call.
 We will instead create another local service with sample data for the business partner as we have done before for risks and mitigations.

-1. In your project enter the `package.json` file and remove the folloing part which was generated by CAP when you imported the API definiton from API Hub.
+1. In your project enter the `package.json` file and remove the following part which was generated by CAP when you imported the API definiton from API Hub.

 ```JSON
   "cds": {